godotengine/godot-docs/tutorials/ui/size_and_anchors.rst

 ================

-If a game was always going to be run on the same device and at the same resolution, positioning controls would be a simple matter of setting the position and size of each one of them.
+If a game was always going to be run on the same device and at the same resolution, positioning controls would be a matter of setting the position and size of each one of them.
 Unfortunately, that is rarely the case.